yzhang-gh/vscode-markdown/README.md

 In most cases, it is because VSCode needs a few seconds to load this extension when you open a Markdown file *for the first time*.
 (You will see a message "Activating Extensions..." on the status bar.)

-If you still see this "command not found" error after waiting for a long time, please try to restart VSCode (or reinstall this extension if needed).
+If you still see this "command not found" error after waiting for a long time, please try to restart VSCode (or reinstall this extension<sup>1</sup> if needed).
 Otherwise feel free to open a new issue on GitHub.

+<sup>1. uninstall this extension, <b>restart VSCode (important!)</b> and then reinstall</sup>

 #### Q: Which Markdown syntax is supported?